YoobeeWebTutors/javascript-manual/src/01-what-and-where.md

 ## What does JavaScript do?

 JS itself is just a programming language.
 What that language can do depends on the environment it is being used in.
+*Javascript  is a programming language which historically, since its creation in ????, has been used to create event-controlled interaction in web pages.
+More recently it is also being used server side to interact with databases, read and wwrite files etc. Everything that is currently being performed by languages like PHP, ASP.NET etc*

+What that language can do depends on the environment it is being used in.
 ### The Web Browser

 This book focusses on JS in the web browser.
 Here, JS is used to add behaviour to a page.
 This can be as simple as doing something when the page loads, or causing something to happen when different page elements are clicked, dragged, or written into.